 Tanger Outlets, Riverhead — Kids 12 and younger are invited to trick-or-treat.
 Look for the display decal on the windows of participating stores.

-Trick-or-treating — Head to your favorite downtown or perhaps try one of these favorite Long Island neighborhoods to see decked-out spooky displays while kids fill up their bags with candy.
+Trick-or-treating — Head to your favorite downtown or perhaps try one of our favorite Long Island neighborhoods to see decked-out spooky displays while kids fill up their bags with candy.

 This article, first published in 2012, is updated annually.